sgunonu/DataSafe/LabGuide100000.md

 ### **Step 5:**
 - Return to SQL Developer.
 - On the SQL Worksheet, run the following commands to drop the HCM1.EMPLOYEES.AGE column.
+ALTER TABLE EMPLOYEES
-ALTER TABLE HCM1.EMPLOYEES DROP COLUMN AGE; <!-- Need to update this as a code snippet-->
+DROP COLUMN AGE; <!-- Need to update this as a code snippet-->
 - To verify that the EMPLOYEES table no longer has an AGE column, run the following script:
 SELECT AGE FROM HCM1.EMPLOYEES; <!-- Need to update this as a code snippet-->
 - Notice that the AGE column is gone and you receive an "Invalid Identifier" message when you run the command.